Traces Of Cocaine, Pesticides Detected In U.K. Shrimp

 "We detect these compounds in the environment because people use them, and the things that we use in our everyday lives end up getting into the environment," she says.
 "What's very worrying is we don't know what the effects are, the ecological effects."

 The researchers from King's College London and the University of Suffolk collected samples of Gammarus pulex shrimp in 15 locations in the county of Suffolk, northeast of London.
-They tested the animals for a wide range of pharmaceuticals, pesticides and illicit drugs.
+They tested the shrimp for a wide range of pharmaceuticals, pesticides and illicit drugs.

 Cocaine was found in samples at every single site.
-Their paper published recently in Environment International says the concentration of cocaine did not fluctuate much between sites, "showing widespread contamination."
+The researchers' paper, published recently in Environment International, says the concentration of cocaine did not fluctuate much between sites, "showing widespread contamination."

 Lidocaine, which is used as a local anesthetic and sometimes in tandem with cocaine, was the second most common substance found.
 The study also detected ketamine, alprazolam and diazepam.